Jardo72/python-graph-alg-lib/README.md

 python -m pytest --cov=graphlib --cov-branch --cov-report html --html=test-results.html tests
 ```

-The command above will only work if you have installed the corresponding PyTest plug-ins (see dependencies - TODO crossref).
+The command above will only work if you have installed the corresponding PyTest plug-ins (see [test dependencies](./test-requirements.txt).